Play ball: NYC to let unvaccinated athletes play home games

 Irving, a vaccine holdout, had been among the most high-profile people impacted.
 He was able to re-join the team in January but only when they played out of town games.

-This month, concerns had been raised that the rule would also impact Major League Baseball, with it applying at the outdoor baseball parks in the Bronx and Queens.
+This month, concerns had been raised that the rule would also impact Major League Baseball.

+Yankees star Aaron Judge refused to directly answer a question about his vaccine status earlier this month, leading to speculation that another New York team would be hobbled by a player’s refusal to get inoculated.

+The Yankees, who open their season at home against the Boston Red Sox on April 7, said at the time that the team president was “working with city hall and all other appropriate officials on this matter.”
+The Yankees declined comment Wednesday.

 Adams, a Mets fan, is scheduled to make an “economic and health-related announcement” Thursday morning at Citi Field, where the Mets play, according to his official calendar that was released Wednesday night.